BotInABoxER/Wanhao-i3-Custom-Firmware/README.md

 # Custom Firmware for the Wanhao Duplicator i3 v2.1, by Bot-In-a-Box
 ## Based on Marlin Firmware 1.1.9

-A big thank-you is in order to everyone who's contributed to the Marlin Firmware over the years; because of their support Marlin has become a state-of-the-art universal firmware for 3D Printers everywhere.
+A big thank-you is in order to everyone who's contributed to the Marlin Firmware over the years; because of their support and continued development Marlin has become a state-of-the-art universal firmware for 3D Printers everywhere.

 The 1.1.x branch is home to all tagged releases of Marlin 1.1 (final version 1.1.9 – August 2018).
 For more information about the Marlin firmware head to the [Marlin Homepage - marlinfw.org](http://marlinfw.org/).